AlaaLab/ETAB/docs/data_access.md

 ## Data loaders and processing tools

 The ETAB library provides a unified API for loading echocardiography datasets and pre-processing the data for model development.
 Below is an overview of the ETAB data structures and functionalities.
-Detailed examples on loading and processing echocardiography datasets is provided in this **demo notebook**.
+Detailed examples and code snippets for loading and processing echocardiography datasets are provided in this **demo notebook**.

 ### The *echo_dataset* class